Google Analytics vs Google Webmaster Tool

 Google Analytics is one of the powerful tools.
 It helps you to analyze your data and gives you valuable information.
-It gives information about Audience, acquisition, behavior, and conversion.
-Still, we need more information and Google Webmaster (or Google Search Console) will let us know all about SEO, Site’s Positioning, Organic Search traffic, SEO Queries, Impression, clicks and more.
+It gives information about the audience, acquisition, behavior, and conversion.
+Whereas Google Search Console (alias Webmaster) helps us with SEO, Site’s Positioning, Organic Search traffic, SEO Queries, Impression, clicks and more.
 You can also get the information about, how Google is crawling your site and how it will review the site errors which may be interfering with indexing.

 Google upgraded Google Search Console (Once known as Google Webmaster Tools) in May 2016.

-Let us discuss more about Search Console and Google Analytics, and how it is different from each other.
+Let us discuss more Google Search Console and Google Analytics, and how it is different from each other?

 What is Google Analytics?

-In my earlier blog, I have discussed about what is Google Analytics and its Benefits.
+In my earlier blog, we have discussed on;

 What is Google Webmaster or Google Search Console?